 There are three mistakes people make after getting an industry knock-back:

-c) They become afraid to look at their failures, preferring to bury their heads in the sand then revisit the pain of how they may have got in their own way.
+- They become afraid to look at their failures, preferring to bury their heads in the sand than revisit the pain of how they may have got in their own way.
 And so, they don’t immediately “get back up on the horse” so to speak.
-Missing the opportunity to take what they have learnt from the situation back into the work as soon as they can.
+Thus missing the opportunity to take what they have learnt from the situation back into the work as soon as they can.
 And often there just aren’t the opportunities to do so either.

 So how do you guarantee you are a sure thing?